Binaural fusion: Medial superior olive

 MSO neurons are excited bilaterally, meaning that they are excited by inputs from both ears, and they are therefore referred to as EE neurons.
-Fibers from the left cochlear nucleus terminate on the left of MSO neurons, and fibers from the right cochlear nucleus terminate on the right of MSO neurons.
-Excitatory inputs to the MSO from spherical bushy cells are mediated by glutamate, and inhibitory inputs to the MSO from globular bushy cells are mediated by glycine.
 MSO neurons extract ITD information from binaural inputs and resolve small differences in the time of arrival of sounds at each ear.
-Outputs from the MSO and LSO are sent via the lateral lemniscus to the IC, which integrates the spatial localization of sound.
-In the IC, acoustic cues have been processed and filtered into separate streams, forming the basis of auditory object recognition.

 Binaural fusion abnormalities in autism

 Current research is being performed on the dysfunction of binaural fusion in individuals with autism.
 The neurological disorder autism is associated with many symptoms of impaired brain function, including the degradation of hearing, both unilateral and bilateral.
 Individuals with autism who experience hearing loss maintain symptoms such as difficulty listening to background noise and impairments in sound localization.
 Both the ability to distinguish particular speakers from background noise and the process of sound localization are key products of binaural fusion.
 They are particularly related to the proper function of the SOC, and there is increasing evidence that morphological abnormalities within the brainstem, namely in the SOC, of autistic individuals are a cause of the hearing difficulties.
 The neurons of the MSO of individuals with autism display atypical anatomical features, including atypical cell shape and orientation of the cell body as well as stellate and fusiform formations.
 Data also suggests that neurons of the LSO and MNTB contain distinct dysmorphology in autistic individuals, such as irregular stellate and fusiform shapes and a smaller than normal size.
 Moreover, a significant depletion of SOC neurons is seen in the brainstem of autistic individuals.
 All of these structures play a crucial role in the proper functioning of binaural fusion, so their dysmorphology may be at least partially responsible for the incidence of these auditory symptoms in autistic patients.